10 TV and Movie Clichés You Never See in Real Life

 9. Drowning Dramatically

 Drowning victims have plenty of time for a dramatic rescue on the big screen, since they flail and splash loudly while reaching their arms up and desperately calling for help.
 In reality, most drowning victims don’t get rescued in time simply because no one nearby realizes that the person is in trouble.
 A drowning person typically dies quietly, since he is unable to keep his mouth above the water long enough or draw enough breath to cry for assistance.
-They usually don’t thrash about, either; instinctively they straighten their body as if they are climbing a ladder and spread their arms to the sides as if they are trying to push down on the surface of the water to lift themselves up.
+They don't usually thrash about, either; instinctively they straighten their body as if they are climbing a ladder and spread their arms to the sides as if they are trying to push down on the surface of the water to lift themselves up.
 Because of this automatic response, a drowning person will rarely reach for a thrown life preserver or extended stick.
 Small children slip below the surface even quicker than adults, so it’s very important to take every precaution possible (life jackets, floaties, etc.) when youngsters are playing in the water.

 10. Headstones in One Hour or Less